top of page

 A little bit about me...

-Life is never boring, on the contrary I can't ever seem to catch up.
-I enjoy local politics but national politics exhausts me, especially right now.
+Life is never boring, on the contrary it's hard to keep up.
 I was a public school teacher in Houston during my 20's and remain a huge supporter of public schools.
 I have stayed active in public education one way or another my entire adult life.
 I've done a lot of advocacy over the last 20 years, most of it related to special education and educational civil rights for people with disabilities.
 Texas has always been home and I've probably driven along every highway, farm road and mail route in the state.
-I love road trips, especially alone because I don't have to compromise on what's playing on the stereo and it's when I do my best thinking.
-I have taught Texas history and read the books, seen the movies, visited the places and heard enough colorful stories from the liveliest of characters that I consider myself to be a "Texpert."
-This makes it all the more surprising and upsetting that we have moved to another state, something I never thought would ever happen.
+Road trips are my favorite, especially the rare solo ones where I can make any roadside stop I want to without hearing any complaints, plus I don't have to compromise on the music selections.
+It's also when I do my best thinking.
+There's something deeply therapeutic about cruising down backroads with the windows down and the wind in my hair.
+I do consider myself to be a legit "Texpert."
+This is what makes it all the more surprising--and upsetting, that we have moved to another state for the sake of our children.
+It's something I never could have imagined would ever happen.

 bottom of page